Survivor: Cook Islands: Format

 Survivor is a reality television show based on the Swedish show Expedition Robinson, created by Mark Burnett and Charlie Parsons.
 The series follows a number of participants isolated in a remote location, where they must provide food, fire, and shelter.
 One participant is removed from the series by majority vote every three days, with challenges held to give a reward (ranging from living- and food-related prizes to a car) and immunity from being voted out of the series.
 The last remaining player receives a prize of $1,000,000.
-Pre-production began in spring 2006, and principal photography lasted from July 3 to August 11, 2006.